Analucar/UMinho/ThirdYear/1st/MDIO/README.md

 Here you can find the report and code developed for Modelos Determinísticos de Investigação Operacional.

 In this subject we devoleped 3 different projects.
-- First Project: Grade 20/20
+- First Project: 20
-- Seconde Project: Grade 15/20
+- Seconde Project: 15
-- Third Project: Grade 20/20
+- Third Project: 20

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)